 16) National Alliance on Mental Illness.
 (2018.)
 LGBTQ.
 NAMI.
 Retrieved from: https://www.nami.org/Find-Support/LGBTQ.

 Sarah Mohr is an Associate Clinical Social Worker and Certified Drug and Alcohol counselor.
-She works in the SF Bay Area as a case manager for at-risk youth and a therapist at Khalil Center, Bay Area.
+She works in the SF Bay Area as a case manager for at-risk youth.
 She focuses her work on positive psychology, with a client-centered and strength-based orientation.
 She strives to support wellness and empowerment for individuals and communities.